 of seasons, bystanders often mistook the actors

-for real cops since the show used vehicles
+for real cops since the show used vehicles that appeared

 and uniforms.
 This would cause filming to abruptly halt